 The max column tells us what is the maximum voltage that can be supplied to the pin without damaging the part.
 This value is 5.5V.
 This means that the pin is considered to be 5V tolerant since a 5V input will not damage the part.

 The second row in the table gives us information on logic 0 or VIL.
-The minimum voltage that can be placed on a GPIO pin is 0.0V.
+The minimum voltage that can be placed on a IO pin is 0.0V.
 The maximum voltage that is still interpreted as logic 0 is 0.35 of the supply voltage, or 1.155V.
 This voltage is referred to as VILMAX or the maximum value that can represent logic 0 when a pin is configured as an input.

-The diagram below visualizes the voltages that are interpreted as logic 0 and 1 when a GPIO pin is configured as an input.
+The diagram below visualizes the voltages that are interpreted as logic 0 and 1 when a IO pin is configured as an input.
 Any voltage greater than VIHMIN will be interpreted as logic 1.
 Any voltage less than VILMAX will be interpreted as logic 0.
 A voltage in between these values, say 1.5V, is essentially unknown.
 As a designer, we cannot predict what logic value this voltage will be interpreted as.
 This is an invalid voltage input and will most likely cause a system to malfunction.

 Row 4 tells us that if the supply voltage is 3.3V, a logic value of 1 will generate a voltage level on the specified pin of 2.4V or greater.
 This value is referred to as the VOHMIN.